pellcorp/creality-wiki/docs/rpi_printer_definitions.md

 - fan_generic
 - filament_switch_sensor

+### Illegal Sections

+The installer will exit if it finds any `[include ]` or SAVE_CONFIG sections, otherwise the following sections will automatically be removed:

+- bltouch
+- probe
+- safe_z_home
+- homing_override
+- force_move
+- pause_resume
+- bed_mesh
+- idle_timeout
+- display_status
+- virtual_sdcard
+- exclude_object

 ## Support Probes and Mounts

 If you are updating the mainboard on one of the printers that supports multiple probes and/or mounts, you should let the installer know what model of printer your config is for, this is done by specifying the model of printer with a `# MODEL:` header at the beginning of the file!